DragonsInn/BIRD3-legacy/README.md

 | Normalize CSS                  | v3.x              |
 | Bootstrap Accessibility Plugin | v1.x              |
 | Ladda                          | v0.9.x            |

-## Needing what for what
-- For building the front-end JS and CSS:
-    - NodeJS, WebPack
-- For running the actual PHP app:
-    - PHP, NodeJS, Redis, MySQL and a configuration.

 ## Structure
 BIRD3 is a heavy project and has a pretty big stack of software underneath.
 Here, I will briefly go over what is used why and how.
 Brace yourself, this is not easy.